Breakfast Burrito Casserole

 -

-Top each serving with sour cream, spoonfuls of mild chunky salsa, and sliced green onions.
+Top each serving with a spoonful of salsa, a dollop of sour cream, and a sprinkle of green onions.

 Substitutions

-- Flour tortillas -> Whole wheat flour tortillas
+- Use corn tortillas instead of flour tortillas

 Tips